Formatting data tables in Spreadsheets

 - create a new file or tab with your cleaned or analyzed data.
 Do not modify that original dataset, or you will never know where you started!

 - keep track of the steps you took in your clean up or analysis.
 You should track these steps as a scientist would each step in an experiment.
 You can do this in another text file, or a good option is to create a new tab in your spreadsheet with your notes.
 This way the notes and data stay together.
+Be sure you’re saving your spreadsheet with a file format compatible with multiple tabs, if you do this!

 This might be an example of a spreadsheet setup: